Urinary Incontinence in Children

 Treatment of Urinary Incontinence In Children

-The most important part of treatment is family education about the cause and clinical course of incontinence.
-Education helps decrease the negative psychologic impact of urine accidents and results in increased adherence with treatment.
+The most important component of treatment is family education about the cause and clinical course of incontinence (1).
+Appropriate education helps decrease the negative psychological impact of urine accidents and results in increased adherence with treatment.

-Successful treatment of urinary incontinence also depends on parent and child participation in the treatment plan.
-If the child is immature, not bothered by the incontinence, or unwilling to participate in the treatment plan, the plan should be postponed until the child is ready to participate.
+Successful treatment of urinary incontinence also depends on voluntary participation of both the parents and the child in the treatment plan.
+If the child is developmentally delayed for age, not bothered by the incontinence, or unwilling to participate in the treatment plan, the plan should be postponed until the child is ready to participate.

-Treatment of urinary incontinence should be targeted toward any cause that is identified; however, frequently no cause is found.
+The treatment of urinary incontinence should be directed toward any underlying cause that is identified; however, frequently no cause is found.
 In such cases, the following treatments may be useful.

 Enuresis